pxc/gitbook/text/27_Finding_Issues_Git_Bisect/0_ Finding_Issues_Git_Bisect.markdown

 If you run "git branch" at this point, you'll see that git has temporarily moved you to a new branch named "bisect".
-This branch points to a commit (with commit id 65934...) that is reachable from "master" but not from v2.6.18.
+This branch points to a commit (with commit ID 65934...) that is reachable from "master" but not from v2.6.18.
 Compile and test it, and see whether it crashes.
 Assume it does crash.
 Then: